Minor in Speech-Language Pathology

 Hands-on Activities

-FHSU emphasizes experiential learning through lab-based components and interactive exercises within the coursework.
-Students get exposure to real-world scenarios and case-based learning that encourage them to analyze speech and language patterns, identify disorders, and consider treatment strategies.
+Fort Hays State University places a strong emphasis on experiential learning within the Minor in Speech-Language Pathology through lab-based components and interactive coursework.
+Students engage with real-world scenarios and case-based exercises that help them analyze speech and language patterns, identify potential disorders, and explore treatment strategies.

 What You’ll Learn: